RPi-Distro/pi-gen/README.md

 #Config

-Environment and other variables may be provided in a file named `config` in your current working directory when you run `build.sh`.
-At the moment, the only thing you must configure is the name of the image to create.
-Something like this is used for Raspbian:
+Upon execution, `build.sh` will source the file `config` in the current working directory.
+This bash shell fragment is intended to set needed environment variables.

+The following environment variables are supported:

+ * `IMG_NAME`, the name of the distribution to build (required)
+ * `APT_PROXY`, proxy/cache URL to be included in the build

+A simple example for building Raspbian:

 ```bash
 IMG_NAME='Raspbian'
 ```

-Obviously if you are making changes to the pi-gen stages you should probably use a different `IMG_NAME` to avoid confusion.

-You can also define `APT_PROXY` here if you need to.

 #Stage Anatomy

-#Raspbian Stages
+#Raspbian Stage Overview

 The build of Raspbian is divided up into several stages for logical clarity and modularity.
 This causes some initial complexity, but it simplifies